chloejones9464/a-and-b-roofing-services/README.md

 #### User experience

-* I would like the website to have a clear navigation area so that I can use get from page to page with easy.
+* As a user, I would like the website to have a clear navigation area so that I can use get from page to page with easy.
-* I would like there to be clear information on the first page I see so that I know immediately I'm visiting the correct site.
+* As a user, I would like there to be clear information on the first page I see so that I know immediately I'm visiting the correct site.
-* I want the contact details to be accessible on all pages so that I can find them with just one click.
+* As a user, I want the contact details to be accessible on all pages so that I can find them with just one click.
-* I want to have the option to contact the company through their website so that I have more than one option to get hold of the company.
+* As a user, I want to have the option to contact the company through their website so that I have more than one option to get hold of the company.
-* I want to have a sign that tells me my enquiry has been sent so that I know the company has received it.
+* As a user, I want to have a sign that tells me my enquiry has been sent so that I know the company has received it.

 #### Company goals

-* I want my website to have as much information as possible so that potential customers can see what we services we have to offer.
+* As the company owner, I want my website to have as much information as possible so that potential customers can see what we services we have to offer.
-* I would like to include various jobs we've completed on the website so that customers can view what we can do and to the standard we're proud of.
+* As the company owner, I would like to include various jobs we've completed on the website so that customers can view what we can do and to the standard we're proud of.
-* I want to have a Call Now button for an emergency or ease of contact so that the company can be contacted right-away.
+* As the company owner, I want to have a Call Now button for an emergency or ease of contact so that the company can be contacted right-away.

 ### Wireframes
+I've created wireframes for multiple devices using Balsamiq Wireframes.
+These screen shots show the responsiveness I wanted to achieve in this project.

 To view the wireframes for this project, please click [here](wireframes.md)
 ### Typography
 I used Google Fonts to import fonts to use for the website.